The Unfinished Swan

-The Unfinished Swan is an adventure video game developed by Santa Monica Studio and Giant Sparrow and published by Sony Computer Entertainment for the PlayStation 3 in October 2012.
+The Unfinished Swan is an adventure video game developed by Giant Sparrow and published by Sony Computer Entertainment for the PlayStation 3 in October 2012.
 The game starts with a completely white space in which the player, a boy named Monroe (voiced by Nicholas Marj), is chasing after a swan that has escaped a painting, while simultaneously learning the story of a lonely king (voiced by Terry Gilliam).
 The PlayStation 4 and PlayStation Vita versions of the game, which was developed by Armature Studio, was released in October 2014.
 The game was released on Microsoft Windows and iOS by Annapurna Interactive in September 2020.